PyroPope/AdventOfCode2022/README.md

-# AdventofCode2021
+# AdventofCode2022

 Just my lame attempts at Advent of Code.
-I have completed years 2018, 2020, and going to be trying 2021.
-This is the first time I have uploaded them anywhere and I did it mostly for my own conveince.
+I have completed years 2018, 2020, and 2021.

 I am not a programmer by profession, but enjoy coding on my own time.

-Scores 2021:
+Scores 2022:

-Had a late start on Day 1, 6, and 11...
-Day 18-20 kicked my ass...

            --------Part 1--------   --------Part 2--------
       Day       Time  Rank  Score       Time   Rank  Score